Lomustine: Overdose risk

 Fatal toxicity may occur with overdosage of Lomustine.
 Overdoses may lead to heightened myelosupression, abdominal pain, diarrhea, vomiting, anorexia, extreme fatigue, dizziness, liver failure, and shortness of breath.
 No antidotes for this drug currently exist.
 Non-fatal overdose management includes hospitalization and antibiotic treatment to address myelosuppressive effects of lomustine.

 Only one dose of the drug is dispensed at a time to lower overdose risk.

 Drug interactions

 There are 407 FDA-approved drugs which may interact with lomustine.
 Many of these interactions are due to severe side-effects of this chemotherapy, which are incompatible other drugs' known side effects.

 Lomustine is contraindicated in the administration of most live vaccines during treatment, due to infection risk.
 Receiving these vaccines during the course of lomustine is highly discouraged due to the immunosuppression caused by this chemotherapy.

 Manufacturing

 Lomustine is manufactured by using continuous flow manufacturing.
 It requires two flow reactors, with an intermediate purification to change reaction solvents.
-The first step in the synthesis of Lomustine is a fast reaction at room temperature.
-The reaction is the carbamylation of cyclohexylamine (1) by 1-chloro-2-isocyanatoethane (2) in the presence of triethylamine (TEA) to form the 1-(2- chloroethyl)-3-cyclohexylurea (3)intermediate (Diab et al.).
-This reaction involves the interaction between the lone pair on the nitrogen of cyclohexylamine (1) and the nitrosyl carbon center on 1-chloro-2-isocyanatoethane (2).
-This results in a tetrahedral intermediate, in which a proton from the nitrogen of cyclohexylamine (1) is transferred to the nitrogen of 1-chloro-2-isocyanatoethane (2).
-The second step in the synthesis is the nitrosation of 1-(2-chloroethyl)-3-cyclohexylurea (3) by tert-butyl nitrite (TBN) (4) in aqueous solution.
-The reaction involves the radical homolytic bond breaking of tert-butyl nitrates into a tert-butoxide radical and a nitrosyl radical.
-The tert-butoxide radical then reacts with the nitrogen-hydrogen bond on the chlorine side of the carbonyl group of 1-(2-chloroethyl)-3-cyclohexylurea (3) to form tert-butanol and a 1-(2-chloroethyl)-3-cyclohexylurea radical, which reacts with the nitrosyl in a termination step to form lomustine (1-(2-chloroethyl)-3-cyclohexyl-1-nitrosourea).